-Primal Emotions Primal Emotions can change our ethical attitude to people and situations.
-When we're disgusted we - Stay emotional (Stage 1); - Transfer those feelings to the offending person(s); - Physically & Emotionally distance ourselves from the person(s)[Tiedens & Linton, 2001] When we're happy or sad or feeling guilty we - Behave more rationally (Stage 2); - Feel better about ourselves; - More aware BUT tolerant of other's unethical actions, (Lubroo & Patrick 2009) When we're ashamed we - Feel inferior; - Behave less ethically; - Studies indicate that, when ashamed, accountants are more likely to falsify data.
-[DeHooge, Breugelmans et al, 2008; DeHooge, 2010, 2011] O'll Models 2, Human Eitherd Bellevior Copyright © Richard's Mark.
-Side 13 Biases and Internal Accounting You are looking forward to going to a concert.
-You've already spend \$100 on the ticket and are carrying \$100 in your wallet for purchases during the event.
-When you arrive at the event after driving for 2 hours, you find that you've lost your ticket.
+Primal Emotions 🗧 😨 Primal Emotions can change our ethical a people and situations. ttitude to When we're disgusted we - Stay emotional (Stage 1); - Transfer those feelings to the offending person(s); - Physically & Emotionally distance ourselves from the p DerSon(S)[Tiedens & Linton, When we're happy or sad or feeling guilty we - Behave more rationally (Stage 2); - Feel better about ourselves; - More aware BUT tolerant of other's unethical action IS.
+[Labroo & Patrick 2009] When we're ashamed we - Feel inferior; - Behave less ethically; - Studies indicate that, when ashamed, accountants are r data.
+[DeHooge, Breugelmans et al, 2008; DeHooge, 2010, 2011] nore likely to falsify O'F Model is 2, Namen Diland Ballward: Copyright © Richard's Mark 51de 13 Biases and Internal Accounting You are looking forward to going to a concert.
+You've already sp ticket and are carrying \$100 in your wallet for purchases during you arrive at the event after driving for 2 hours, you find that the event.
+When ticket.
 You can purchase another ticket at the office for the same price by using the \$100 in your wallet.
 Will you?
 You are looking forward to going to a concert.
 You plan on buying the ticket at the event.
 So, you put two, \$100 bills in your wallet, one to purchase the ticket and the other for purchases during the event.
 When you arrive at the event after driving for 2 hours, you find that you've lost one of the \$100 bills only have \$100 in your wallet.
-Will you still to the concert? • Easy ≠ True Vinyl Records are selling better than downloaded songs. ✓ Vinyl Records are selling better than downloaded songs. , my Server accounty server commence of the server of the • First Trading 6 mo later Day for Stock (xFG, PHJ) VAT, (XFG, PHJ) VAT, (XFG, PHJ) VAT, (XFG, PHJ) SKY, TAG CFE Module 2, Numan billional billionariar Copyright © Richards Maris Sole 14
+Will you still to the concert?

+• Easy ≠ True Vinyl Records are selling better than downloaded songs.

+Vinyl Records are selling better than downloaded songs. 🗙